Joseph A. Farinholt: First Silver Star

 Farinholt earned his first Silver Star on July 13, 1944, near Saint Lô in Normandy, France when he fully exposed himself to enemy fire and with complete disregard for his own safety, neutralized an enemy mortar and anti-armor weapon, so that his battalion's attack could advance.
 For this action Farinholt was promoted to staff sergeant.

 Second Silver Star

-His second Silver Star came five days later on July 18, 1944, when in three of four days he led multiple, daring raids behind enemy lines to recapture weapons and equipment thought lost to the enemy.
+His second Silver Star came five days later on July 18, 1944, when he led three daring raids in four days to recapture weapons and equipment thought lost to the enemy.
 Baltimore News-Post correspondent Louis Azreal heard of Farinholt's exploits in the Normandy campaign and went looking for the story.
-On August 19, 1944, an article appeared on the front page of the News-Postarticle with the headline "Baltimorean Wins Tank Raid Medal."
-All of Baltimore now knew of the man whose commander called him "Lightning."
+On August 19, 1944, an article appeared on the front page of the News-Post with the headline "Baltimorean Wins Tank Raid Medal;" all of Baltimore now knew of the man whose commander called him "Lightning."